 After a day or so following the Kiel Canal, we arrived to the English Channel, which the French call “La Manche” or the sleeve.
 From Le Havre in the north of France, we were bussed to Paris, and arrived at the Gare de Lyon train station.
 We took the train to the outskirts of the beautiful city of Montpellier in the south of France and ended up in a layover camp.
 On the train, we discovered French food – baguettes, cheeses, sausages, pâté, and fresh fruit.
 I spent most of the time standing in the corridor and looking out of the window on the French countryside.
 It was beautiful.

 We stayed in Montpellier for about four weeks and the weather was great.
-I met several kids on the ship and we explored the surrounding fields and small villages.
+I met several kids on the ship from Poland and we explored the surrounding fields and small villages.
 It’s the first time that I tasted licorice.

 In Haifa, after we went through the customs and immigration, we met my father’s cousin Havek and his family.
 It was all new to all of us – different continent, different country, different language, different weather, different people, and different architecture.
 Walking in the street in Haifa, I saw a stray cat and said to my father, “Dad look – a Jewish cat.”
 Shows how much I understood about religions and nationalities in those days.
 Many people around me spoke Polish and I could easily communicate with them.
 After a couple of days we were driven to my uncle Shabtai’s house in the town of Rishon Letzion, one of the first Jewish settlements in Israel.